alherdom/ATP_API/README.md

     pip install -r requirements.txt
     ```

-3. Configure your environment variables.
-You can use the `.env.example` file as a reference to create your own `.env` file.
+3. Set up your environment variables.
+You must create an `.env` file with the variables.

 4. Run the database migrations: